expo/expo/docs/pages/guides/using-preact.md

   };
   ```

 - That's it!
-Running `expo build:web` will now produce a significantly smaller bundle.
+Running `npx expo export:web` will now produce a significantly smaller bundle.